MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 Maintain boundaries between the infrastructure used by the workload and system tools.
 Sharing infrastructure might lead to high-resource utilization and noisy neighbor scenarios.

 - Use separate node pools for system and workload services.
 Dedicated node pools for workload components should be based on requirements for specialized infrastructure resources like high-memory GPU VMs.
-In general, avoid deploying large numbers of node pools to reduce unnecessary management overhead.
+In general, to reduce unnecessary management overhead, avoid deploying large numbers of node pools.

 - Use [taints and tolerations](/azure/aks/operator-best-practices-advanced-scheduler#provide-dedicated-nodes-using-taints-and-tolerations) to provide dedicated nodes and limit resource-intensive applications.
 - Evaluate application affinity and anti-affinity requirements and configure the appropriate colocation of containers on nodes.